-In setting the aim to explore the norms and standards by which valuers operate, the REVALUE team recognised that valuations normally underpin many real estate decisions, be these decisions for purchase/sale, development or management decisions.
+In setting the aim to explore the norms and standards by which valuers operate, the REVALUE Team recognised that valuations normally underpin many real estate decisions, be these decisions for purchase/sale, development or management decisions.
 Importantly, valuations are normally relied upon for lending decisions where capital injection or purchase is considered.
-There was, therefore, an implicit assumption that valuations did not, at the time, adequately recognise the value of energy efficiency, Even if they did, there was uncertainty about whether or not it would prove an incentive to invest.
-The argument was initially made that, whilst professional guidance to valuers was enough to allow valuers to build in valuation impacts of energy efficiency, there was no obligation, or indeed instruction how to do so.
+There was, therefore, an implicit assumption both that valuations did not, at the time, adequately recognise the value of energy efficiency, and that if did, would it prove an incentive to invest in energy efficiency.
+In the bid the argument was made that, whilst professional guidance to valuers sufficed to allow valuers to build in valuation impacts of energy efficiency, there was not an obligation so to do, or indeed instruction as to how so to do.
 The implication of this, it was argued, was that barriers existed to realising the benefit of energy efficiency improvements which in turn, locked up capital which could be released resulting in financial and energy saving gains.

-Therefore, the key endeavour was to develop a deeper understanding of the relationship between value and energy efficiency and support the development of clearer guidance for valuers so they could better understand any links exposed during the research.
+Therefore, the key endeavour was to develop a deeper understanding of the relationship between value and energy efficiency and support the development of clearer guidance to valuers better to enable them to understand any links exposed during the research.